 Community Comment: Community representative stated they believe crime is increasing in Sherman Heights and Grant Hill.
-Community representative stated that he does not have statistics on crime rates in these areas.
+Community representative stated she was upset with the lack of services being provided to clean up the streets and put a stop to the inappropriate behavior of the homeless community.

 SDPD Response: SDPD staff asked for clarification if the community representative has seen crimes being committed or if the crime is homeless related.
 SDPD stated that the county jails are still under COVID booking restrictions which means SDPD cannot book individuals for quality of life offenses.
 For those offenders who commit that type of crime the most SDPD can do at this time is issue a citation and take a crime report.
+SDPD staff stated they have patrol vehicles in the area of Sherman Heights and the encampment and they have patrol by the church to ensure child safety.

 Community Comment: Community representative shared a concern regarding the encampment under the 5 freeway on Commercial Street.
-The people have taken over a lot of space which community representative thinks is Caltrans jurisdiction on the embankment.
-Community representative asked if the clean and safe environment that was set up by the City Council is being impacted because of COVID and will the neighborhood see cleaning increase after June 15.
-Community representative stated that she feel the City is falling short and not living up to their end of the bargain of what they promised with a clean and safe environment when the storage center first opened.
-Community representative asked if the San Diego Housing Commission has an outreach program to help homeless individuals other than the HOT team.
+Individuals have taken over a lot of space which community representative thinks is Caltrans jurisdiction on the embankment.
+Community representative asked if the clean and safe environment that was set up by the City Council is being impacted because of COVID and will the neighborhood see cleaning increase after June 15, 2021.
+Community representative stated that she felt the City is falling short and that the people experiencing homelessness are now breaking into homes in the area by Storage Connect Center 1.